YinTaiChen/Patterns-that-CNN-buy/README.md

 # Patterns that CNN recognize

-Note that the results here are visualizations of the pattern tensors.
+Note that the results here are visualized pattern tensors.

-They are not exactly the pattern images.
+They are not exactly pattern images.

 ## Algorithm (using PyTorch)
 ```